Stamp Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 Mobile Standard Stamp

-Add custom stamps using toolbar
+Add custom stamps using the toolbar

 On the built-in toolbar, you can create your own custom stamp using the built-in dialog box and add it to a PDF document.